AaronTraas/Notes/Recipes/Cream Cheese Frosting.md

 # Cream Cheese Frosting

-My daughter's recipe for Cream Cheese frosting.
+The way my daughter, Miriam, makes Cream Cheese frosting.
 Great on cinnamon rolls and carrot cake.
 Or with a spoon.

 ## Ingredients